 (Image source: amuslimhouse)

 And perhaps the best way to develop empathy is to hang out at places where your client hangs out.
-I’m sure there are forums, social media groups and/or blogs where people like your future employer hangs out at and talks about the issues in their business.
+I’m sure there are forums, social media groups, and/or blogs where people like your future employer hang out and talks about the issues in their business.
 Jot them down and talk about them in your pitch.

 7. Being Yourself

 "Be yourself" is an advice I’m sure you hear over and over again, yet it hurts your chances of landing the gig more than it helps.
 Why?
 Because your client is looking for people like THEM.
 What if you’re being yourself and you’re starkly different from them?
 In fact, psychologists now know that people are rarely "themselves" in most social settings, anyway.
 Think about it: you behave differently at home than you do at work or when you deal with strangers.

 Everyone has personas, and there’s no reason you shouldn’t have one with clients.